BDC Hamburger Icon

 Open row

-Successful entrepreneurs understand that good business is about good relationships.
+Successful entrepreneurs understand good business is about good relationships.
 By establishing partnerships with suppliers, competitors and new connections, you can build a healthier, stronger business.
 Never is this more important than when you’re considering international business.
 By expanding your scope overseas, you open up your company to new influences, customers and power.

 Of course, it’s all easier said than done.
 Aside from logistics, you need to consider that you’ll encounter people from completely different cultures.
 It’s essential to recognize differences in business etiquette when working with international clients.
-By understanding the culture you’re engaging with, you can make connections, make others feel comfortable and welcome and avoid embarrassment.
+By understanding the culture you’re engaging with, you can make connections, make others feel comfortable and welcome, and avoid embarrassment.

 Researching local customs before doing business in a new country